 The original Marin Shakespeare Festival, founded by John and Ann Brebner, produced outdoor Shakespearean theatre at the Ross Art and Garden Center for 6 seasons from 1961 to 1967.
 That year the Forest Meadows amphitheatre was built for the Shakespeare Festival where it remained until 1973.

-in 2020, Marin Shakespeare Company completed extensive renovations that will preserve the space for decades to come, enhance accessibility, audience and actor comfort, acoustics, and safety.
+in 2020, Marin Shakespeare Company completed extensive renovations that enhance accessibility, audience and actor comfort, acoustics, and safety.

 Forest Meadows seats more than 500 people.
 Its graceful stage and reflecting pool are surrounded by towering trees.
 The stage was constructed so that when the moon is full it rises directly above the actors.
 The Forest Meadows Amphitheatre is one of the most elegant outdoor theatres in the country.
 Each year, audiences return eager to see what new wonders the talented set designers have created in this special place, and to hear Shakespeare and other classic plays in this magical, sylvan setting.
 The Amphitheatre also provides learning experiences for thousands of students who enjoy performances and classes here every summer.

 Center for Performing Arts, Education, and Social Justice

 Just five blocks from the Forest Meadows Amphitheatre, this venue was completed in September of 2023.
 It is home to a 165-seat theatre, lobby/cabaret space, classrooms, administrative offices, and MSC’s costume/prop/set storage.
 It is used for performances, classes, meetings, auditions, rehearsals, rentals, and special events.
-We anticipate moving our administrative offices to 514 Fourth Street in the Spring of 2023, when we will obtain our occupancy permit after construction is completed.
-The venue also houses Marin Shakespeare Company’s costume and prop repository.
 This venue will be a gathering place for cultural engagement, learning, and promoting social change for generations to come.